AshrefG/Welid-s-group/README.md

 # Welid-s-group

+JAVA DESKTOP PROJECT

+to get this project open Git bash in your Eclipse workspace and type these commands :

+git remote add origin https://github.com/AshrefG/Welid-s-group

+Context of project :
 Now that we have managed to manage the products of a store, the next step is the management of employees of different stores. there are 3 types of employees (Cashier, Manager and Salesperson), knowing that an employee is characterized by an identifier, a name, an address and a